Tag: Keith Vaz

 Keith Vaz – 2016 Parliamentary Question to the Department of Health

-To ask the Secretary of State for Health, what plans he has to bring forward proposals for a change to legislation to further regulate the pricing of everyday drugs to the NHS by pharmaceutical companies.
+To ask the Secretary of State for Health, what measures are in place to regulate the prices of everyday drugs sold to the NHS by pharmaceutical companies.

 George Freeman